geraldapm/kubernetes-vagrant-playground/README.md

 2. Edit the Vagrantfile as needed (e.g., adjust VM count, resources, networking)
 3. Run: `vagrant up` (requires Vagrant and a provider like VirtualBox)

 Purpose: learning, testing and rapid prototyping of cluster setups.
-Adjust provisioning and networking per-example as needed.# Create a brief summary that this project is a playground vagrant files for various kubernetes deployments.
+Adjust provisioning and networking per-example as needed.